Categorical Bockstein sequences: Introduction

 \subsection{Notation and terminology}

+Throughout this paper, most natural isomorphisms will be harmlessly treated as identifications.
+We will also tacitly presume that a Grothendieck universe has been chosen and can be enlarged if necessary, so words like ``a category'' or ``the category of modules'' are understood in the sense relative to the chosen universe.
+This will allow us to perform various categorical constructions without fear of problems arising from the foundations.

-Throughout this paper, by an \emph{exact category} we mean an exact category in Quillen's sense, i.~e., an additive category endowed with a class of short exact sequences satisfying the natural axioms (see, e.~g., \cite{Kel,Kel2}, \cite{Bueh}, or~\cite[Appendix~A]{Partin}).
-A sequence of objects and morphisms in an exact category is said to be \emph{exact} if it is composed of short exact sequences.
+By an \emph{exact category} we mean an exact category in Quillen's sense, i.~e., an additive category endowed with a class of short exact sequences satisfying the natural axioms (see, e.~g., \cite{Kel,Kel2}, \cite{Bueh}, or~\cite[Appendix~A]{Partin}).
+A sequence of objects and morphisms in an exact category is said to be \emph{exact} if it is obtained by splicing short exact sequences.
 A functor between exact categories is called exact if it takes short (or, equivalently, arbitrary) exact sequences in the source category to short (resp., long) exact sequences in the target one.

 A \emph{twist functor} on a category $\F$ is an autoequivalence denoted usually by $X\mpsto X(1)$.
 The inverse autoequivalence is denoted by $X\mpsto X(-1)$, and the integral powers of the twist functor are denoted by $X\mpsto X(n)$, \,$n\in\Z$.
 Twist functors on exact categories will be presumed to be exact autoequivalences.